FirstBank

 Although to be honest, I started this project with the intention of fixing things that were of importance to me, but in the process of carrying out usability studies I found out that users wanted much more from a traditional banking platform and I had to step up to the challenge of creating a solution for them.

-It was overwhelming initially when I started out because of the amount of features that were crammed into the existing app and trying to ensure that I kept retained the existing features, but I decided to tackle the project bit by bit until I got to a stage where everything became easier to grasp.
-It just made me realize the amount of details as a designer, one has to take into consideration while working on a project like this — kudos to designers all around the world.
+It was initially overwhelming when I started because of the number of features that were crammed into the existing app and trying to ensure that I retained the existing features.
+Still, I decided to tackle the project bit by bit until I got to a stage where everything became easier to grasp.
+It just made me realize the number of details a designer has to take into consideration while working on a project like this — kudos to designers worldwide.

 Next Steps